Waste Reduction: Maintain and expand opportunities to reduce waste and properly dispose of waste to meet the City’s zero-waste goals.

 - Develop an incentive program for businesses to divert organic materials from the trash.

-- Enforce existing ordinances and provide assistance to schools and commercial buildings by using partnerships with Hennepin County and other organizations and/or new methods.
+- Enforce existing ordinances and provide assistance to schools and commercial buildings by using partnerships with Hennepin County and other organizations.

 - Promote Minneapolis as a good business location to businesses that use recyclable materials as raw materials.